tsamikshagupta/Transpolymer-PS/README.md

 **TransPolymer** is an intelligent, full-stack AI system developed to predict various polymer properties directly from their SMILES (Simplified Molecular Input Line Entry System) notations.
 The project brings together the power of **natural language processing**, **deep learning**, and the **MERN stack** to provide a robust and user-friendly platform for materials science applications.

-This project was initiated as part of the **KMCE GenAI Project School** and later extended with full-stack integration for real-world usability.

 ---

 ## 📌 Key Features